AGLDWG/meeting-minutes/plenary-2023-09-14-AGM.md

        * Unanimous vote recorded for Nicholas & John to continue as co-chairs
     3. John Machin & Nicholas Car are happy to re-nominate for co-chair
 4. Linked Data project showcase
+    * presentations given as per PowerPoint slides within the repository containing these minutes

 #### 3. AGM closes

 ### August Monthly Plenary